Technical Whitepaper

 Merkle tree aggregation for each billing window

 A single impression proof is useful for dispute handling, but settlement requires a window-level view.
 A partner needs to know that the billed set for a day, week, or month was fixed at close, not assembled retroactively from mutable logs. wavebird therefore computes a deterministic leaf for every billable candidate inside a billing window.
-That leaf includes the canonical impression proof payload, its terminal signed hash, the pricing context needed for settlement, and the identifiers required to scope the record to the correct partner and workspace.
+That leaf includes the canonical impression proof payload, its terminal proof hash, the pricing context needed for settlement, and the identifiers required to scope the record to the correct partner and workspace.

 Those leaves are sorted deterministically and aggregated into a Merkle tree.
 The resulting root becomes the compact representation of the closed proof set for that window.
 If any record is added, removed, or modified, the root changes.
 This gives wavebird a cheap integrity anchor that can be communicated to an SSP or auditor without shipping the entire raw window at once.

 Deterministic ordering matters as much as hashing.
 Without stable ordering rules, the same leaf set could produce different trees on different systems. wavebird therefore fixes the leaf shape and leaf order for each window.
-A partner that receives the exported leaves and the published root can reproduce the tree independently and compare the result byte-for-byte.
+A partner that receives the exported leaves and the shared or published root can reproduce the tree independently and compare the result byte-for-byte.

-Merkle root publication and reconciliation posture
+Merkle root sharing and reconciliation posture

-The Merkle root is the publication artifact.
+The Merkle root is the sharing or publication artifact.
 It is the compact commitment to the closed proof set for a billing window.
 In reconciliation terms, it marks the moment at which wavebird stops treating the proof set as an open operational stream and starts treating it as a stable accounting input.
-The published root can be embedded in partner exports, billing packets, or audit records.
+The shared or published root can be embedded in partner exports, billing packets, or audit records.
 The exact distribution channel is less important than the property it delivers: once the root has been shared, later changes to the proof set become externally detectable.

-This publication posture is especially important for GenAI inventory because much of the measurement context originates in application-level behavior rather than classic page telemetry.
+This sharing posture is especially important for GenAI inventory because much of the measurement context originates in application-level behavior rather than classic page telemetry.
 Partners need assurance that the platform did not simply summarize internal logs after the fact.
-A published root provides that assurance in a form that is both compact and verifiable.
+A shared or published root provides that assurance in a form that is both compact and verifiable.
 It says: this was the leaf set we considered billable for this billing window at close.

 How an SSP or auditor verifies a specific impression

 Once the chain is validated, the verifier computes the leaf hash and walks the Merkle proof using the provided sibling hashes.
-The result should be the published billing-window root.
+The result should be the shared or published billing-window root.
 If it is not, the packet is either malformed or it does not belong to the billed proof set.
 If it does match, the verifier can conclude two things: first, the impression packet is internally coherent, and second, it was included in the committed proof set for that billing window.

 That flow is intentionally narrow.
 The verifier does not need access to unrelated impressions, raw prompt data, or mutable runtime databases.
-It needs a leaf packet, a Merkle proof, and the published root.
+It needs a leaf packet, a Merkle proof, and the shared or published root.
 The platform can therefore support third-party verification without turning the SSP into a privileged viewer of the entire operational system.

 Operational implications for SSP partners

 For SSPs, the practical implication is that wavebird inventory can be reconciled on two levels.
-At the aggregate level, the partner can compare counts, payouts, and the published Merkle root for the billing window.
+At the aggregate level, the partner can compare counts, payouts, and the shared or published Merkle root for the billing window.
 At the dispute level, the partner can inspect a single impression packet without having to request access to unrelated traffic.
 This is useful when a discrepancy is isolated to a subset of placements, a specific wrapper, or a small number of settlement lines.

 The model also makes incident handling more disciplined.
 If wavebird identifies a bug in a measurement path, the affected leaf packets can be scoped and audited against the closed root commitments.
 That is a materially better operational posture than relying on mutable counters or re-derived billing summaries with no independent anchor.